-Every day, more and more people are becoming more environmentally cautious.
+Every day, more and more people are becoming more environmentally conscious.
 Adopting eco-friendly habits will not only help our environment, but it will also help you to save money.
 Here we list things you can change or update in your home to work towards this goal.

 Recycle: In this day and age, the act of recycling is second nature to many households.
 The simple process of separating our trash from recyclable products, such as cans, jars, cardboard, magazines, etc. keeps unnecessary trash out of landfills and allows for the recyclable products to be processed and used again.